 Getting to Bariloche

 The city can be reached by plane, bus, boat or car.

 The Bariloche Airport (also called the San Carlos de Bariloche Airport or the Teniente Luis Candelaria Airport) is the international airport that services the city and region.
-Search for the best deals on airline tickets on Skyscanner or Flight Hub.
+We flew in from Buenos Aires and you can search for the best deals on airline tickets on Skyscanner or Flight Hub.

 How to get to Bariloche from the airport?
 Take a taxi or book a shared transfer ahead of time.

 The main bus station (Terminal de Omnibus Bariloche) is inconveniently located 3.5km east of town (12 de Octubre 2400, San Carlos de Bariloche, Río Negro, Argentina).

 A scenic tourist boat can be used to travel between Bariloche and Puerto Varas.
 While the scenery is spectacular and considered one of the top things to do in Bariloche, it is an expensive way to travel.
 Budget Tip: Take the bus between the two cities and enjoy the scenic ride through the mountains.

 During our visit to Bariloche, we stayed in an Airbnb Apartment.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 Bariloche holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.